Netra-Patel/Simple-2-axis-Servo-Robotic-Arm/README.md

 - Arduino IDE installed on your computer.
 - Basic knowledge of Arduino programming and electronics.

-### Assembly
-1. Connect the MPU-6050 to the Arduino Uno (refer to the circuit diagram in the repository).
-2. Wire the servo motors to the Arduino.
-3. Upload the code from the `src/` folder to the Arduino.

 ### Software Setup
 1. Install the required libraries:
    - [Wire.h](https://www.arduino.cc/reference/en/libraries/wire/)